ADirin/OTP1_LectureMaterial/Week 6/Home_Assignment/Individual_Assignment.md

 For this assignment, we will be extending the TempConverter application during our in-class sessions.

 1. **Extend Application:**
-   Expand the application to include conversions from Kelvin to Fahrenheit using the formula:
+   Expand the application to include conversions from Kelvin to Fahrenheit using the formula: (Incase you have not already implemented last week)
    `((kel - 273.15) * (9/5) + 32)`; for example, 300.1 Kelvin is equal to 59.0 Fahrenheit.
 ````java
 public static  double	kelvinToFah(double kel) {